 Clayton Kershaw and the Road to the Ring

-After making just 10 starts in the regular season (6-2, 2.16 ERA), Kershaw was the Game 2 starter in the Wild Card round (against the Milwaukee Brewers) and he offered a vintage performance.
-In 8 shutout innings, Kershaw struck out 13 batters while yielding just 3 hits and 1 walk.
-It was arguably the best of Kershaw’s 37 career postseason outings and it propelled the Dodgers to a Division Series matchup against the San Diego Padres.
+After making just 10 starts in the regular season (6-2, 2.16 ERA), Kershaw was the Game 2 starter in the Wild Card round (against the Milwaukee Brewers), and he offered a vintage performance.
+In 8 shutout innings, Kershaw struck out 13 batters while yielding just three hits and one walk.
+It was arguably the best of Kershaw’s 37 career postseason outings, and it propelled the Dodgers to a Division Series matchup against the San Diego Padres.

 The Dodgers again engineered a sweep, with Kershaw the winner in Game 2 (with 6 innings and 3 ER allowed).
 In the NLCS (against the Atlanta Braves), it looked as if Kershaw’s postseason curse had reared its ugly head again.
 With the Dodgers down 2 games to 1, Kershaw was the starter and loser in Game 4 (giving up 4 runs in 5 innings).
-Fortunately for Kershaw, his teammates swept the next three games to propel the Dodgers to their third pennant in the last four years.
+Fortunately for Kershaw, his teammates swept the next three games to propel the Dodgers to their third pennant in the last four years and, eventually, the World Series title

-The comparisons to Hall of Famer Sandy Koufax came early in Clayton Kershaw’s career.
+As previously noted, the comparisons to Sandy Koufax came early in Clayton Kershaw’s career.
 Like Koufax (6’2″), Kershaw is a tall (6’4″) left-handed starter.
 In his youth, he had a blazing fastball and a killer curve.
 He posted ERAs under 3.00 while piling up big strikeout totals.
 He called Dodger Stadium his home.
 And, like Koufax, Kershaw was expected to deliver multiple World Series Championships to the Dodger faithful.
-Even after this year’s title, it’s that last part where Kershaw’s legacy is divergent from Koufax’s.
+Even after the 2020 title (and another in 2024, in which he did not participate), it’s the last part where Kershaw’s legacy is divergent from Koufax’s.

-One year ago, in Game 5 of the National League Division Series against the Washington Nationals, Kershaw once again failed to live up to the Koufax legacy as a postseason ace.
+In 2019, in Game 5 of the National League Division Series against the Washington Nationals, Kershaw once again failed to live up to the Koufax legacy as a postseason ace.
 It might have been the most bitter.
 With the Dodgers holding a 3-1 lead over the Nats in the top of the 7th inning with two outs and two runners on base, Dodgers manager Dave Roberts brought him in from the bullpen to get out the left-handed-hitting Adam Eaton.
-Kershaw struck out Eaton on three pitches and the crowd roared.
+Kershaw struck out Eaton on three pitches, and the crowd roared.

 Not trusting his regular bullpen in the big spot, Roberts brought his longtime ace starter back to face the Nats in the top of the 8th.
 Kershaw then proceeded to yield back-to-back home runs on consecutive pitches to Anthony Rendon and Juan Soto, allowing Washington to tie the score at 3.
 Later, in the top of the 10th, former Dodger Howie Kendrick hit a grand slam off Joe Kelly to lead Washington to a 7-3 win.
 In a battle of postseason curses (Kershaw’s and the Nationals’), Clayton’s curse was stronger.
 (Washington, of course, would go on to win the World Series).

-Until this year, it was Kershaw’s ups and downs in playoff ball (many more downs than ups) that frustrated Dodgers fans throughout his otherwise magnificent career.
+Until 2020, it was Kershaw’s ups and downs in playoff ball (many more downs than ups) that frustrated Dodgers fans throughout his otherwise magnificent career.

 The Legacy of Sandy Koufax